Blog Post

 Volunteer with an Accelerator or Incubator

-If you are an ESO program manager looking to build one of these programs, the guide to structuring mentorship programs covers the full blueprint.
+If you're an ESO program manager looking to build one of these programs, the guide to structuring mentorship programs covers the full blueprint.

 Start with Free Programs

 Organizations like SCORE and local Small Business Development Centers run free business mentorship programs where experienced professionals volunteer their time.
 These programs typically serve early-stage founders and small business owners.
-They are a good entry point, though they often lack the structured tools and progress tracking that dedicated platforms provide.
+They're a good entry point, though they often lack the structured tools and progress tracking that dedicated platforms provide.

 What to Expect in Your First Sessions